Calibrachoa Growth and Care Guide

 A few standout varieties deserve special recognition for their unique appeal.
 Caliloco Dracula brings dramatic flair with dark, high-contrast coloration that instantly becomes a conversation piece.
 Calitastic® Cappuccino offers a warm, coffee-toned palette that pairs beautifully with grasses and neutral containers, while Colibri Pure White provides a crisp, clean option that works as a brightener or balancing element in mixed plantings.
 Each of these selections fills a niche that goes beyond standard color offerings, making them excellent additions for gardeners looking to do something a little different.

-How to Grow & Care for Calibrachoa
+How to Grow and Care for Calibrachoa

 Calibrachoa is a versatile, low-maintenance flowering plant known for its continuous blooms throughout the growing season.
 This adaptable beauty can be grown in hanging baskets, containers, or as ground cover.
 To ensure optimal growth and health, follow these essential care guidelines: